The Parameterized Complexity of k-Biclique: Explicit Construction

-\end{theorem}(See \cite{Schmidt}, page 43, Theorem 2C') \begin{rem} It is well known that the expected translation distance after $n$-step random walk in $2$-dimension space is about $\sqrt{n}$.
-By the character sum theorem, we can see that the values of $f(x)$ for $x\in GF(q)$ distribute randomly to some extent. \end{rem}
+\end{theorem}(See \cite{Schmidt}, page 43, Theorem 2C') \begin{remark} It is well known that the expected translation distance after $n$-step random walk in $2$-dimension space is about $\sqrt{n}$.
+By the character sum theorem, we can see that the values of $f(x)$ for $x\in \mathbb{F}_q$ distribute randomly to some extent. \end{remark}